GatoGraphQL/GatoGraphQL/layers/API/README.md

 It is influenced by GraphQL as an interface (for instance, it has types, fields and directives), but it has important differences:

 - It uses the [field query](../Engine/packages/field-query) syntax (an superset and variation of the GraphQL syntax), which is URL-based
-- The fields with data can be defined in the [component model](../Engine/packages/component-model), allowing a component to define what data it needs, and the engine will resolve and provide it.
+- The fields with data can be defined in the [component model](../Engine/packages/component-model).
+This allows a component to define what data it needs, and the engine will resolve and provide this data already on the back-end (thus avoiding the round-trip from the client-side communicating with the API).

 ## Features